Davon-Rolage/GeoGem/README.md

 Head to the created `htmlcov` folder and open `index.html` with `Live server`

-# Tech Stack
+## Tech Stack
 The aspects of Django framework that were used during development of this project:
-- Class-based views (View, DetailView, ListView, DeleteView)
+- Class-based views (View, DetailView, FormView, ListView, DeleteView)
 - Django CustomUser, forms (UserChangeForm, UserCreationForm)
 - Mixins (LoginRequiredMixin, SuccessMessageMixin)
 - Internationalization (English, Russian)